a16z-infra/companion-app/README.md

 ## Quickstart

 The following instructions should get you up and running with a fully functional, local deployment of four AIs to chat with.
+Note that the companions running on Vicuna (Rosie and LuckY) will take more time to respond as we've not dealt with the cold start problem.
+So you may have to wait around a bit :)

 ### 1. Fork and Clone repo